briancribb/strpg-hero-source/pages/game/setting.md

 # {{ page.title }}

-Stuff and things and stuff and things and stuff and things and stuff and things and stuff and things and stuff and things and stuff and things...
+<p class="lead">Our story begins in the area of space known as the Triangle on Stardate 2/0003.01, about a year-and-a-half after the Four Years War against the Klingons ended on Stardate 1/9806.13.
+The war spilled over into the Triangle, so every character will have some kind of connection to it.
+For reference, the five-year mission from the original TV series began on Stardate 2/0704.00, when Kirk took command of the Enterprise.
+For an explanation of stardates, see the footer on my Star Trek Timeline.</p>

 {% picture assets/img/pages/orion-ship-orbit_dana-knutson.jpg alt="Orion Class V Blockade Runner in Orbit.
 Drawing by Dana Knutson" class="img-fluid d-block mx-auto" %}

-Our story begins in the area of space known as the Triangle on Stardate 2/0003.01, about a year-and-a-half after the Four Years War against the Klingons ended on Stardate 1/9806.13.
-The war spilled over into the Triangle, so every character will have some kind of connection to it.
-For reference, the five-year mission from the original TV series began on Stardate 2/0704.00, when Kirk took command of the Enterprise.
-For an explanation of stardates, see the footer on my Star Trek Timeline.

 Another important detail is the Federation’s reaction to the Orion slave trade.
 After the industry became known to the UFP, the Federation Council voted unanimously to impose harsh sanctions against Orion companies, ports, and shipping interests that participate in the Green Slave trade.
 At the time of our game, The sanctions have just gone into effect and traders everywhere are freaking out.